viniciuschioratto/viniciuschioratto.github.io/CV.md

 - **Period**: 06/2024 - currently
 - **Location**: Remote for Madrid, Spain
 - **Responsibilities**:
-  - Led a team of 4 developers to deliver high-quality solutions, including creating a reusable Angular component library, migrating internal banking products to modern technologies, collaborating with business teams to define implementation strategies, and mentoring the team to enhance processes and uphold best practices.
-- **Technologies**: Java 17, Spring Boot, Spring Security, Spring Data (JPA and Hibernate), Liquibase, Elasticsearch 7, PostgreSQL 13, Lombok, MapStruct, JUnit, Docker, Testcontainer, RESTful API, IBM Cloud, Kubernetes, Vault, Jenkins, SonarQube, Renovate Boot, Angular 17, Javascript, NodeJS, Microservice, Git, GitLab.
+  - Led a team of 4 developers in a banking project, focusing on back-end development with Java 17, Spring Project, PostgreSQL, Elasticsearch, and Kubernetes, while also creating a reusable component library in Angular and ensuring high-quality development for migrating a project to new technologies.

 ## Senior Software Engineer - Trimble Transportation

 - **Period**: 04/2022 - 05/2024
 - **Location**: Remote for Minnesota, USA
 - **Responsibilities**:
-  - Led the development of a transportation product used by over 500,000 trucks, collaborating with U.S.-based teams across time zones, solving technical challenges with agility and innovation, fostering team cohesion, and consistently delivering high-quality results; a detailed explanation of the product can be seen in the [PACCAR OTA](https://youtu.be/RGaNOLW6mVM?si=yn6Szv0rXs7idXF0) video.
+  - Led the development of a product used by over 500,000 trucks, collaborating with U.S.-based teams, tackling technical challenges with innovation, and delivering scalable solutions using a versatile tech stack, including Java, Groovy, Spring Project, NodeJS, Kafka, Kubernetes, AWS, and databases like MongoDB and MySQL; a detailed explanation of the product can be seen in the [PACCAR OTA](https://youtu.be/RGaNOLW6mVM?si=yn6Szv0rXs7idXF0) video.
-- **Technologies**: Java 8, Java 11, Groovy, Spring Boot, Spring Security, Spring Data (JPA and Hibernate), Liquibase, Elasticsearch, MySQL, MongoDB, RESTful API, Kafka, NodeJs, Docker, Kubernetes, Terraform, AWS Cloud, AWS Serverless (Lambda functions, S3 Bucket, API Gateway, DynamoDB, SQS, SNS), AngularJS, React, Renovate Boot, Automation Test.

 ## Mid-level Software Engineer - Trimble Transportation